 At the end of the day, the only way you can convince the CEO that talent acquisition leaders should have a voice at board level is to represent the importance of TA through numbers.
 This can be through the use of TA data or by showing the direct impact high-quality TA has on revenue and profits.

-If you think that TA leaders deserve a voice then why not sign up for our webinar TA securing a spot at the Exec Table?
+If you think that TA leaders deserve a voice then why not watch our webinar TA securing a spot at the Exec Table?